Two Indigenous American Faculty Members Take Center Stage at Book Discussion

 Information

-• Community Engagement
+• Community Impact

 The Rutgers University professor grew up in Puerto Rico, deeply rooted in the public institutions that dominated the fabric of everyday life.
 His father was a professor at the University of Puerto Rico (UPR), and his mother was a researcher in the commonwealth’s department of education.